 Here is a sampling of some of my perspectives.

-I’m open to alternate perspectives and welcome being challenged.
+I’m open to alternate perspectives and welcome my views being challenged!

-The Transcendent is at the Core of our existence.
-Whether we call this God, Source, Truth, Dharma, Consciousness or Buddha Nature, doesn’t matter.
-Each religion, spiritual, philosophical, or scientific practice is an attempt to realize this.
-Each system has its own particulars.
-Yet, whatever our approach, there’s Common Transcendent Ground.
-That is what’s most essential to tune into.
+The Transcendent is at our Core.
+I believe our sole purpose in life is realizing this.
+Whether we call this God, Bhraman, Yahweh, Allah, Source, Truth, Dharma, Kensho, Tao, Consciousness or Buddha Nature, is not significant in my work.
+Each religion, spiritual, philosophical, or scientific practice is an attempt to tap into this.
+Each worldview has its own particulars which I respect.
+However, what matters to me is the Common Ground within each and every one of us.

-We need to realize that whenever we engage in armed conflict, we’ve already lost.
+We need to realize that whenever we engage in any violent conflict, we’ve already lost.
 There are no winners in war.
 The pain we inflict on our enemies is the pain we’ve inflicted on our Soul, and Collective Spirit.
 We all share the same Consciousness.

-Society’s relationship ladder and notions of what constitutes a legitimate relationship between two or more people never made sense to me.
-Each person or persons we relate to we connect with on a unique emotional, physical, and spiritual wavelength.
+Society’s relationship ladder and notions of what constitutes a right vs. wrong relationship between two or more people never made sense to me.
+Each person or persons we relate to we connect with on a unique physical, emotional, and spiritual wavelength.
 There is no single definition or criteria of what that is.

 Each and every relationship in our life is precious.
-Progress in a relationship is not about closeness with each other, but rather to the Higher Truth we all share.
-The purpose of relationships with others in our life is ultimately to realize our Spirit within more deeply.
+Progress in a relationship I believe is not about closeness with each other, but rather closeness to the Higher Truth within us.
+The purpose of relationships with each other is to realize Spirit within more deeply.

 Private organizations, such as churches or counselling houses, should be providing support, resources and help to people to make informed, compassionate, and reflective choices.
-But the government should be out of it.
+But the government I believe should be out of it.

-Killing an embryo or fetus is never a desired outcome.
+Killing an embryo or fetus is never a desirable situation.
 However, each human has a different perspective on when human life starts.
 This perspective determines our position on this issue.
 Some err on the side of life at birth, others err on the side of choice until birth, others somewhere in between.

-Humans are polluting the environment in many, many ways.
+Humans are crushing our environment in many ways.
 Some ways are trivial and others are more significant.
-The point is to evolve society to the place where we can use cleaner sources of energy and healthier lifestyles without disrupting our progress as a human species.
+Much of our work should be to develop seamless processes where we use cleaner sources of energy and adopt healthier lifestyles without disrupting our quality of life.

-I do believe the planet serves our progress (not we serve the planet).
+I do believe the planet serves our progress (not that we serve the planet).
 This is a controversial view, but what I currently believe.
-That said, even if nature is in the dominion of our Higher Self, it’s our imperative to be as respectful a custodian as we can be.
+That said, even if we perceive nature as under the dominion of our Higher Self, it’s our imperative to be as respectful a custodian as we can be.

 The beauty of capitalism is freedom.
 The ugliness of capitalism is freedom to exploit.
 Work is servitude if one doesn’t have the choice to leave a job for economic reasons.
 That’s de-facto economic slavery to an authoritarian organization, which is prevalent through the world.